[ext/openssl] Object equality for objects based on ASN.1 structures

 That's why I'd like to suggest to determine equality for these objects on the encoding level, i.e.

 two such objects are equal iff obj1.to_der == obj2.to_der.

-#2 Updated by Martin Bosslet almost 4 years ago
+#2 Updated by Martin Bosslet about 4 years ago

 Eric Hodel wrote: